Pixiv: Other

 The search feature on the website enables a user to search for images via their tags, or by their titles and captions.
 A random-tag search feature is available, which excludes the adult images, where a set of forty images are displayed as thumbnails.
 Users can be found via a specific search feature which searches for matches with users' profiles.
 It is possible to message other users with a 10–10,000 character limit.
 A mobile phone version of the website is available called Pixiv Mobile or Pikumoba (ピクモバ) for short.

+Pixiv supports passwordless authentication (using WebAuthn passkey) for login without password.

 Exhibitions

 Pixiv Festa

-Between February 27 and March 1, 2009, Pixiv held their first convention, Pixiv Festa, at the East Design Festa Gallery in Omotesandō, Tokyo, Japan.
+Between 27 February and 1 March 2009, Pixiv held their first convention, Pixiv Festa, at the East Design Festa Gallery in Omotesandō, Tokyo, Japan.
 The event consisted of several exhibitions by 145 different artists.
 Participants could freely interact with the art exhibits in the three ways one can interact on the website: via rating an image from one to ten (low to high) stars, making comments about an image, or having the ability to change tags on any entry.
 Participants were given a set of gold star-shaped stickers which they could place below any of the art pieces, showing their satisfaction or lack thereof by not placing any stars.
 Each of the art pieces was hung with a comment book that people could write anything they wanted in, critiquing the art pieces.
 Finally, participants were given a set of blank tags that they could write anything they wanted on, and attach below a given art piece; each art piece had ten spots to place tags on.

 Further attractions included an area where participants could draw art pieces and get feedback from others, and a "Pixiv Zone" on the second floor which contained an exhibit chronicling the 1 1/2-year history of Pixiv.
 Each participant was also given a quiz sheet regarding Pixiv trivia whose answers could be found in the Pixiv Zone.
 People who completed the quiz, and got at least twenty-five of thirty questions correct would receive special gifts while supplies lasted.
-The second Pixiv Festa convention was held in the same place between July 11–12, 2009.
-For the third Pixiv Festa held between June 12–13, 2010, both the East and West Design Festa Galleries were used for the convention.
-The fourth Pixiv Festa was held between October 16–17, 2010.
+The second Pixiv Festa convention was held in the same place between 11–12 July 2009.
+For the third Pixiv Festa held between 12–13 June 2010, both the East and West Design Festa Galleries were used for the convention.
+The fourth Pixiv Festa was held between 16–17 October 2010.

 Pixiv Market

-Pixiv held an event called Pixiv Market on November 15, 2009, at the Tokyo Big Sight in Ariake, Tokyo, Japan.
+Pixiv held an event called Pixiv Market on 15 November 2009, at the Tokyo Big Sight in Ariake, Tokyo, Japan.
 The event was similar to Comiket where participants were able to sell and distribute their works of art, whether they were single illustrations or entire dōjinshi.
-The application period for Pixiv Premium members was held between July 31 and August 12, 2009, and the application period for regular Pixiv members was held between August 25 and September 10, 2009.
+The application period for Pixiv Premium members was held between 31 July and 12 August 2009, and the application period for regular Pixiv members was held between 25 August and 10 September 2009.
 About 200 booths were set up for the event.